ProteinsWebTeam/HMMER-web-docs/docs/api.rst

 Hmmscan also has two main parameters - a sequence and a profile HMM database - defined using the seq and hmmdb parameters respectively.
-We currently offer four profile HMM databases: Pfam, TIGRFAMs, Gene3D, Superfamily, and PIRSF.
-When searching against the former two, the cut-offs can be defined by the user (other parameters for controlling the search are defined in the search section).
-With the latter two HMM databases, all cut-off parameters will be ignored and the HMM database default parameters will be used.
-This is because Gene3D and Superfamily both use their own post-processing mechanisms to defined their domains, in addition to the hmmscan results.
+We currently offer six profile HMM databases: Pfam, TIGRFAMs, Gene3D, Superfamily, PIRSF and TreeFam.
+When searching against the first two, the cut-offs can be defined by the user (other parameters for controlling the search are defined in the search section).
+With the remaining databases all cut-off parameters will be ignored and the default HMM database parameters will be used.
+This is because these databases use their own post-processing mechanisms to define their domains, in addition to the hmmscan results.

 Searches should be POST-ed to the following url::